 How do you build a complete supply chain analytics solution that lets you access, integrate and analyze all this data at the same time?
 Based on my 12 years of experience in the Analytics world, I would say you probably shouldn’t try to do that.

 Going for a “big bang” complete solution almost always fails, not only in supply chain projects.
 In most industries, it is just too complex to get everything right at the same time.
 Even if you are very detailed and careful, your project will be so long that during its course, things around you will change that will get you into new problems; key people might leave, organizations change, etc. The list of things that can happen along the way is long.

 So that begs the question: How should you approach supply chain analytics to ensure you create actual value for your own organization and indirectly for your customers?

 Below are my top 5 recommendations based on my own work in the field of Business Intelligence and Analytics:

-Instead of trying to solve all your analytics need with one big solution, approach your needs one at a time in-mini solutions and integrate/connect them later if needed to create additional value.
+Instead of trying to solve all your analytics needs with one big solution, approach your needs one at a time with mini solutions and integrate/connect them later if needed to create additional value.